Part 1·1.1·15 min read

 cell biologyfoundationsinfrastructure

-If you've ever marveled at a well-architected distributed system — containers spinning up, services talking to each other over internal APIs, garbage collection running in the background — then you already have the right mental model for understanding a cell.
+If you've ever marveled at a well-architected distributed system — containers spinning up, services talking to each other over internal APIs, garbage collection running in the background — then you already have the right mental model for understanding a .

-The cell is not a metaphorical machine.
+The is not a metaphorical machine.
 It is a literal one.
 It takes in raw materials, processes them, outputs products, handles errors, replicates itself, and communicates with neighbors.
-The only difference between a cell and a piece of software is that biology had 3.8 billion years of evolutionary pressure to optimize it — and it shows.
+The only difference between a and a piece of software is that biology had 3.8 billion years of evolutionary pressure to optimize it — and it shows.

 The Oldest Running System in the World